Lapland-UAS-Tequ/tequ-jetson-basler/README.md

 # tequ-jetson-basler

 This repository is updated 26th October to use official Basler Gstreamer plug-in to fetch data from Basler cameras.
-Follow track 1 to intsall and use official plugin and track 2 to install unofficial plugin.
+Follow track 1 to install and use official plugin and track 2 to install unofficial plugin.
 Unofficial plug-in guide is no longer updated.

+Setup:
+- NVIDIA Jetson AGX Orin Developer Kit
+- Jetpack 5.0.2
+- Basler daA3840-45uc USB3 camera

 ## 1. Install GStreamer to Jetson using official plugin